https://i0.wp.com/demerarawaves.com/wp-content/uploads/2024/03/UG-2024-5.png!

 Assistant Police Commissioner, Calvin Brutus and his Attorney-at-Law, Earl Daniels leaving court.

-Assistant Police Commissioner of the Guyana Police Force, Calvin Brutus is facing 240 “impending” charges totalling about GY$800 million, Head of the Guyana Police Force’s Special Organised Crime Unit (SOCU), Assistant Police Commissioner Fizul Karimbaksh says in court documents.
+Assistant Police Commissioner of the Guyana Police Force, Calvin Brutus is facing 240 “impending” charges totalling about GY$800 million, Head of the Guyana Police Force’s Special Organised Crime Unit (SOCU) and Assistant Police Commissioner Fizul Karimbaksh says in court documents.

 “I further contend that this investigation is significant and encompasses over 240 impending charges for alleged violations” of the Anti-Money Laundering and Countering of Financing Terrorism Act, Fiscal Management and Accountability Act, Police Act, Police (Discipline) Act and the Integrity Commission Act “and involves approximately $800 million which is the subject matter of these impending charges,” Mr Karimbaksh said.

-The disclosure was made in Mr Baksh’s affidavit to support the State’s now successful argument that Mr Brutus should not be allowed to accompany his wife, Adonika Aulder, to the United States for her to receive medical attention.
-They were due to leave on October 19, 2024 but High Court Judge, Gino Persaud refused the application.
+The disclosure was made in Mr Karimbaksh’s affidavit to support the State’s now successful argument that Mr Brutus should not be allowed to accompany his wife, Adonika Aulder, to the United States for her medical checkup.
+They were due to leave on October 19, 2024, but High Court Judge, Gino Persaud refused the application.

 Other court documents related to a freezing order show that Mr Brutus, his wife and minor child have a total of nine bank accounts with an accumulating balance of about GY$500 million in just over a year.
 Mr Brutus’ salary from the Guyana Police Force is GY$491,487 and his salary account has GY$1,058,457.
 Records show Mr Brutus has a two-year old registered business named Kytus General Contracting & Holdings Inc. The court records state that Ms Aulder owns two businesses, both registered in 2023.

-Mr Calvin Brutus and Adonika Aulder on their wedding day
+Mr Calvin Brutus and Ms Adonika Aulder on their wedding day.

 According to an affidavit by the Head of SOCU, Mr Brutus withdrew GY$63,752,000 less than one month before the freezing order was granted and went towards the balancer of a purchase price of a property in Alberttown, Georgetown.

-The SOCU Chief told the Court in his affidavit that investigators feared that he would not return to Guyana if he was granted permission to leave.
+The SOCU chief told the Court in his affidavit that investigators feared that he would not return to Guyana if he were granted permission to leave.
 “There is a real likelihood that he may abscond to avoid impending charges and being brought to justice.”

-Concerning the position by Mr Brutus and his wife that they provided “overwhelming evidence” to justify the legitimate source of funds in the frozen bank accounts, the SOCU Head so those were the subject of the investigations and would be left for the court to decide.
+Concerning the position by Mr Brutus and his wife that they provided “overwhelming evidence” to justify the legitimate source of funds in the frozen bank accounts, the SOCU Head said that was the subject of the investigations that would be left to the court to decide.

 Mr Karimbaksh denied that the applicants were not a flight risk and said the recommendations for the more than 240 charges were awaiting advice from the Director of Public Prosecutions.

-The SOCU Head pointed to a contradiction between the grounds for a variation of the freezing order and Mr Brutus’ ability to fund a trip for himself and wife to the United States and seek medical attention.
+The SOCU Head pointed to a contradiction between the grounds for a variation of the freezing order and Mr Brutus’ ability to fund a trip for himself and wife to the United States for the latter’s medical appointment.
 He said Mr Brutus asked the High Court for a variation of the freezing order because he was experiencing “significant financial strain and he is unable to offset living expenses”.
 Mr Baksh said Mr Brutus sought permission from the court to leave Guyana with his wife for “unsubstantiated reasons” and “grave” financial difficulties.

 He also said Ms Aulder provided no evidence whatsoever that the medical services she allegedly seeks in the United States are unavailable in Guyana, whether in the public or private health sector.